swhobbit/oregon-trail-1978-basic/README.md

 ## Notes

 [1978 version](https://github.com/clintmoyer/oregon-trail) that's in this repo was carefully OCR'd and updated by @clintmoyer, tweaked by @scivision for ANSI BASIC compliance, retweaked by LiquidFox1776 to be mostly compliant with ECMA-55 standard.
 It has been play tested several times and appears to work as intended.
+The shooting routing requires a special function called CLK.